-Before incoming data is searched, processed, transformed etc. by a pipeline, Cribl gives users an opportunity to first select a subset and then deliver it to the correct pipeline.
+Before incoming events are transformed by a processing pipeline, Cribl uses a set of filters to first select a subset to deliver to the correct pipeline.
 This process is done via routes.

-Routes apply filter expressions on incoming events and then send matching results to the appropriate pipeline .
+Routes apply filter expressions on incoming events to send matching results to the appropriate pipeline .
 Filters are JS-syntax compatible expressions, e.g.,

 true, etc. that are configured with each route.
 There can be multiple routes in the system but a route can only be associated with one pipeline.

 Routes are evaluated in order, top down.

 In this example, incoming events will be evaluated against the route named Route first, then Sensitive Data, then Logs to Metrics and so on.
 At the end, the Main route serves as a catch-all for any event that does not match any of the other routes.
 If a route needs to be applied before another, simply drag it on top of it.
 In addition, you can turn routes On/Off inline as necessary.

 Routes can be configured with an output destination which denotes where to send events after they're processed by the pipeline.
 This destination overrides the one set at the pipeline level.